 To be effective, these zones must work synergistically to drive performance improvement.
 The goal is to catch the next wave, incubate it through an independent operating unit (IOU), and move it to the transformation zone to drive scale and material size, with support from both the productivity zone and the performance zone.
 Mr. Moore uses a performance matrix to help visualize the role of channels of revenues (sales) versus sources of revenue (BUs).
 He advises that inclusion in the matrix be limited to material sources of revenue that are at least 10%.
 When the transformation zone drives the emerging category innovation to this 10% benchmark, a new row is created in the matrix and the new business is managed as part of the core.
 The visual below captures this flow:

 The book looks at two paths through the zones: offense and defense.
 Mr. Moore positions the goal of zone offense as a mechanism to add a net new row to the performance matrix.
-The effort is driven by the transformation zone, with heavy lifting done by the performance matrix.
+The effort is driven by the transformation zone, with heavy lifting done by the performance zone.
 The fledgling business has to be scaled to material size within a finite window of opportunity, typically three years or less.
 The visual below describes zone offense:

 The flow would look like this: